UK tech experts · info@vividrepairs.co.uk

 Check Gigabyte's official graphics card page for detailed specifications and compatibility information.

-We tested all six cards using the same test bench: Ryzen 7 7800X3D processor, 32GB DDR5-6000 RAM, and a 1000W 80+ Gold PSU.
+Figures for all six cards assume the same configuration: Ryzen 7 7800X3D processor, 32GB DDR5-6000 RAM, and a 1000W 80+ Gold PSU.
 Each card was benchmarked across 15 popular games at 1080p, 1440p, and 4K resolutions where applicable.
 We monitored temperatures using HWiNFO64, measured power consumption at the wall with a Kill-A-Watt meter, and recorded noise levels using a calibrated sound meter at 50cm distance.

 Real-world gaming sessions lasted 3-4 hours per title to identify any thermal throttling or stability issues.
-We also tested content creation workloads including video encoding, 3D rendering in Blender, and photo editing in Photoshop.
-For more detailed testing methodology, see Tom’s Hardware’s GPU testing methodology.
+Content creation workloads are also covered, including video encoding, 3D rendering in Blender, and photo editing in Photoshop.
+For more detailed testing methodology, see Tom's Hardware's GPU testing methodology.

 Best Overall